 Other hospitalized youths who do have the prospect of living (semi-)independently in the future are being prepared for this by means of training and treatment.
 They can, for instance, best be trained in cooking in a kitchen that resembles the kitchen they may at some point have.

-On this website the level of the necessary adaptations of the environment is moreover assessed on the basis of a schedule which is used elsewhere to determine the level of autism treatment and training.
+On this website the level of the necessary adaptations of the environment is moreover assessed on the basis of a schedule adapted from one which determines the appropriate level of autism treatment and training.
 A second criterion are the individual future expectations: if one expects to live in a city, then going to school in one makes sense.

 4. Autism-friendly design is unnecessary because everyone with autism can learn to adapt sufficiently to a taxing environment

-Someone who subscribes to this myth put it this way: “The adaptation to the average context may initially take some more time and energy, but the result is broader and more sustainable…”
+One of the proponents of this myth puts it this way: “The adaptation to the average context may initially take some more time and energy, but the result is broader and more sustainable…”

-As far as sensory difficulties are concerned, the presumption is in fact that all people with autism are able to learn to adapt sufficiently to the average sensory challenge.
-Serious sensory difficulties of people on the spectrum are caused by structural brain disorders, which are present from an early age and are substantially or completely permanent.
+As far as sensory difficulties are concerned, the presumption is in fact that all people with autism are able to learn to adapt sufficiently to the average sensory challenges.
+However, serious sensory difficulties of people on the spectrum are substantially or completely permanent, since they are caused by structural brain disorders, which are present from an early age.
 In some cases a certain correction in flawed brain processes is possible.
 It is absolutely impossible, however, that everyone with autism or even a majority of them will sufficiently get used to all sensory difficulties associated with autism to be able to use spaces in the same way as neurotypicals.

-It is difficult to make general statements about the broad array of other autistic traits which autism-friendly design attempts to address.
+Only general statements can be made about the broad array of other autistic traits which autism-friendly design tries to accommodate.